4Bozzi/Remedy/README.md

 # Remedy

-This is a project done for Remedy (https://myremedy.com/).
+This is a take home assessment project I did for Remedy (https://myremedy.com/).
 The idea is that a person in need of emergency assistance can come to the site and be linked up to a medical professal via a video call.

 Currently you select either "I have an emergency" or "I am a doctor".